-Thanks to many years of vaccination, many serious childhood diseases have virtually disappeared in Belgium.
-However, we note that those diseases sometimes reappear with the risk of causing epidemics.
+Thanks to decades of vaccination, many serious childhood diseases have virtually disappeared in Belgium.
+However, sometimes those diseases reappear with the risk of causing epidemics.
 Sciensano monitors these diseases through various networks, including PediSurv.
 This network collects data on certain serious and/or rare infectious diseases in children under the age of 15 and enables Sciensano to:

 - follow trends of infectious diseases in children

 - detect and monitor epidemics

 - support policymakers in setting vaccination policy and health policy priorities in Belgium